 It seemed to have started with urban gardens.
 And now the city of Detroit has created an Office of Sustainability.
 Big steps are being made by local organizations, businesses and convention centers to make Detroit a greener place.
 Join Detroit’s green movement, or make your meeting more sustainable with some of our resources.

-Cobo Center is now a Green Meetings Industry Council ASTM/APEX Standard Certified facility.
-With Cobo’s recent redesign, enough natural light comes through during daytime hours to minimize main hallway daytime lighting throughout Cobo Center.
+TCF Center is now a Green Meetings Industry Council ASTM/APEX Standard Certified facility.
+With TCF Center’s recent redesign, enough natural light comes through during daytime hours to minimize main hallway daytime lighting throughout TCF Center.
 Also, the exhibit hall lighting uses 40% less electricity.
-Everyone loves recycling, and Cobo has placed recycling bins in all high-traffic areas of the building.
-And on the food side, My Green Michigan provides composting services to Cobo Center.
-And Cobo’s food and beverage contractor collects unserved, prepared food for pickup by Forgotten Harvest, a local company that delivers food to pantries, soup kitchens and shelters around southeast Michigan.
+Everyone loves recycling, and TCF Center has placed recycling bins in all high-traffic areas of the building.
+And on the food side, My Green Michigan provides composting services to TCF Center.
+And TCF Center’s food and beverage contractor collects unserved, prepared food for pickup by Forgotten Harvest, a local company that delivers food to pantries, soup kitchens and shelters around southeast Michigan.
 But that’s not all.
-Learn about all of Cobo Center’s green initiatives.
+Learn about all of TCF Center’s green initiatives.

 Green Spaces in Detroit